 - Annual Report Help Guide: This is a step-by-step user guide for the electronic reporting system.

-- Annual Report Training Video (01:02:56) This is a step-by-step training, instructing users how to move through the electronic reporting system.
+- Annual Report Training Videos.
+This is a step-by-step training, instructing users how to move through the electronic reporting system.

 - Annual Report Checklist: The Checklist and Report Questions are offered to help agencies prepare for the annual report.